In This Article

 - As much as possible, keep your blood sugar levels under control, especially if you are a diabetic patient.

-- Brush your teeth at least twice daily with fluoride-containing toothpaste.
+- Brush your teeth at least twice daily with a fluoride-containing toothpaste.

 - Frequently rinse your mouth with an antibacterial mouthwash to keep the bacterial count in your mouth under control.

-As a result, you must schedule a regular dental maintenance with your dentist to keep your gum disease under control.
-Don’t hesitate to schedule a professional gum disease evaluation and treatment at URBN Dentals today!
+As a result, you must schedule regular dental maintenance with your dentist to keep your gum disease under control.
+Don’t hesitate to schedule an appointment with our professional to have the gum disease cure treatment, and evaluation with URBN Dental today!